redhat-developer/intellij-kubernetes/README.md

  - Describe pods similar to `kubectl describe` but formatting it as yaml for easy collapsing etc.
  - Listing several config files in the KUBECONFIG env variable
  - Instant display of labeled resources that match a given selector when editing YAML
+ - Validate and autocomplete edited resources based on schema (even in multi-resource documents)

 ## Features